-- (b) that the area of any fish and boat shed lots shall not be greater than five thousand (5,000) square feet (464.5 m2), but there shall be no required minimum area, width or length. - L-12 It shall be the intention of Council to amend the Subdivision By-law so that where any fish and boat shed lot is approved, the following words shall be written or stamped on any FINAL subdivision plan which is endorsed: "Lots and can be used only for the purposes of storing or repairing boats and fishing equipment as provided for in Sections and of the Land Use By-law for (the Plan Area)".
+(0) (5,000) square feet (464.5 m 2), but there shall be no required minimum area, width or length.
+L-12 fish a FINA purpo all be the intention of Council to amend the Subdivision By-law so that where any nd boat shed lot is approved, the following words shall be written or stamped on any L subdivision plan which is endorsed: "Lots and can be used only for the oses of storing or repairing boats and fishing equipment as provided for in Sections and of the Land Use By-law for (the Area)".